Warabi1915181/autofixupx-discord/README.md

 # Fix up X (Twitter) Embeds in Discord

-This is a discord bot that automatically
+This is a Discord bot that automatically fixup X (formerly known as X) embeds in Discord.
+This bot is very lightweight and you can run it locally by following this README file.

 ## Setting up